andresSantos9/andresSantos9.github.io/_pages/about.md

   - /about.html
 ---

 Andrés Santos-Torres is a Researcher at Vicomtech in the Digital Media Research group.
-His research interest falls in the intersection of Human-Computer Interaction, Computer Supported Collaborative Work, and Data Visualization.
-Previously, Andres was a Teaching and Research Assistant with a Ph.D. at the Department of Computer Science and Engineering at Universidad Carlos III de Madrid.
-He received an Electronic Engineering and Networks degree from Escuela Politécnica Nacional del Ecuador (2014).
-He also received an M.Sc. degree in Computer Science and Technology (2017) and a Ph.D. degree in Computer Science and Technology (2022) from Universidad Carlos III de Madrid.
+He received a Ph.D. in Computer Science and Technology (2022) from Universidad Carlos III de Madrid, an M.Sc. degree in Computer Science and Technology (2017), and an Electronic Engineering and Networks degree from Escuela Politécnica Nacional del Ecuador (2014).

-Andrés was a Teaching Assistant at Escuela Politécnica Nacional during the academic year 2015/2016.
+Andres is a former member of the Interactive Systems Group (DEI Lab) from Universidad Carlos III de Madrid (2017-204).
+Before, Andres was a Teaching Assistant at Escuela Politécnica Nacional during the academic year 2015/2016.
 In 2016, he received a Full scholarship from Fundación Carolina, Spain, to do his M.Sc. degree.
-He has been a member of the Lab DEI research group with a predoctoral fellow contract (2018 – 2022) and as a research and teaching assistant (2022—present).
 Andrés also was a research visitor at the Embodied Visualisation Lab at Monash University, Australia (2023).

 **Research Interests**

-My current research focuses on interaction and collaboration paradigms in immersive  environments.
-One of the main affordances of immersive technologies is the ability to give humans the illusion of being in a 3D interactive environment, where they can interact with other people no matter where they are.
-However, implementing such new technologies raises some challenges that need to be considered when designing and developing virtual scenarios for collaboration.
-My research has focused on identifying usable and efficient approaches for users to take advantage of such technologies.
+Andres currently works on the research and development of immersive experiences using virtual and augmented reality technologies.
+My research interests lie at the intersection of Human-Computer Interaction, Computer-Supported Collaborative Work, and Data Visualization.
+The goal of my research is to augment human capacities through the use of immersive technologies.

 **Scholarships awards and distinctions**